-- A. Students are to be rated on the ten-point scale for each category (except for the clerk and bailiff) according to the criteria appropriate to each presentation. - B. Scoring attorneys should consider a "5" as a starting point and move up or down based on the presentation. - C. Scoring attorneys must award points individually and not with consultation from other scoring attorneys. - D. Some scores are weighted and therefore can affect a team's score more dramatically.
-These include the pretrial motion (x2) and the closing argument (x2). - E. The scoring attorneys are scoring the individual presentation in each category. - F. The scoring attorneys are not evaluating the legal merits of the case.
+- A. Students are to be rated on the ten-point scale for each category (except for the clerk and bailiff) according to the criteria appropriate to each presentation. - Clerk and bailiff are evaluated using a scale of 1-5. - B. Scoring attorneys should consider a "5" as a starting point and move up or down based on the presentation. - C. Scoring attorneys must award points individually and not with consultation from other scoring attorneys. - D. Some scores are weighted and therefore can affect a team's score more dramatically.
+These include the pretrial motion (x2) and the closing argument (x2). - E. The scoring attorneys will use the evaluation and scoring criteria to score the individual presentation in each category. - F. The scoring attorneys are not evaluating the legal merits of the case.

-Rule 5.5 Rankings and Ties
+Rule 4.4 - Rankings and Power Matching